marksmango-0/Stardew-Mod-Recommendations/README.md

 ### Fishing
 + More Fish 4.2.4
 + Teh's Fishing Overhaul 2.1.4	TehPers	no errors

+### Furniture
+*Anything labeled with CF is unavailable until Custom Furniture updates*
++	Displays 1.0.1	spacechase0	no errors
++	Expanded Storage 1.2.0 by furyx639
++ Alternate Storage 1.0.0 by marksmango (I made this!)
++ JA_Lamps 1.0.0

 ### Hair and Clothing
 +	Get Glam 1.1.0